cap0y/winelablel/replit.md

-# 끄레망 - Self-Storage Management Platform
+# 끄레망 와인라벨 - Wine Label Design Platform

 ## Overview

-끄레망 is a comprehensive self-storage management platform that enables users to find, reserve, and manage storage units across multiple locations.
-The application provides a modern, mobile-first interface for browsing storage facilities, viewing available units, and completing reservations with integrated payment processing.
+끄레망 와인라벨 is a comprehensive wine label design platform with a Notion-style dark theme.
+Users can create, customize, and order wine labels through an intuitive drag-and-drop interface.
+The application features multilingual support (Korean, English, Japanese), gallery browsing of popular designs, and integrated payment processing through PortOne for Korean domestic payments.

 ## User Preferences